-The so-called Aquatic Ape Theory (AAT) is very well known.
+The so-called Aquatic Ape Hypothesis (AAH) is very well known.
 Ask an audience of people interested in human evolution if they’ve heard of it and practically all of them will put their hands up.
 If you then ask them if they think it’s a good idea, almost all of them will put their hands down again.

-So, let’s start, at last, with a simple, testable definition of what these kinds of ideas actually are.
+So, let’s start, at last, with a simple, testable definition of what the AAH actually is.

 The AAH: The hypothesis that moving through water has acted as an agency of selection in the evolution of humans more than it has in the evolution of our ape cousins.
 And that, as a result, many of the major physical differences between humans and the other apes are best explained as adaptations to moving (e.g. wading, swimming and/or diving) better through various aquatic media and from greater feeding on resources that might be procured from such habitats.

 I’m very pleased to report that several AAH proponents, including Elaine Morgan (but unfortunately not all), have been happy to endorse this first attempt at a definition.
 (Click here for more details and discussion)

 Please feel free to e-mail any criticisms and/or corrections.